ashafer01/laurelin/docs/controls.rst

 implementation.
 Whatever value the control expects can be wrapped in :class:`.critical` or :class:`.optional` to declare the criticality of the control.

-The ``response_attr`` will be set as an attribute on the object returned from the method call for most methods.
+If defined, the ``response_attr`` will be set as an attribute on the object returned from the method call.

 For search response controls, the control value will be set on the individual :class:`.LDAPObject` if it appeared on the associated search result entry.
 If it appeared on the search results done message, the control value will be set on the